 Click here for a selection of hotels and apartments in Dubrovnik with Booking.com .
 Here are some that are highly recommended, click the links for reviews and prices:

-Prijeko Palace – a glamorous boutique hotel with apartments in the historic centre of Dubrovnik close to a pebble beach and with a Michelin-recommended restaurant.
+Prijeko Palace A glamorous boutique hotel with apartments in a medieval palace in the historic centre of Dubrovnik.
+This is the hotel with the lovely restaurant Stara Loza, where Nick ate, see above.
+It’s close to a pebble beach too.

 Nick’s verdict is that it’s a stunning city irrespective of the Game of Thrones connections.
 Like Venice, click here to read about our trip with teens, there’s a real sense of history and drama, and it really helps that it’s car-free.
 Plus after sightseeing you can jump straight into the sea to cool off!